-- A person may apply to the harbour master for authorisation to install (1) or use a mooring. - An application is to be made in the form approved by the harbour (2) master setting out - - (a) the full name, residential address and telephone number of the applicant; and
+- (1) A person may apply to the harbour master for authorisation to install or use a mooring. - (2) An application is to be made in the form approved by the harbour master setting out - (a) the full name, residential address and telephone number of the applicant; and

-- (b) the location or proposed location of the mooring, as the case requires; and - whether the vessel to be moored at the mooring will be used (c) for private or commercial purposes and details of those purposes; and - the type, length overall and tonnage of the vessel to be (d) moored at the mooring; and - if the application is for authorisation to install a mooring (e) the specifications for the construction of the mooring.
+- (c) whether the vessel to be moored at the mooring will be used for private or commercial purposes and details of those purposes; and - (d) the type, length overall and tonnage of the vessel to be moored at the mooring; and - (e) if the application is for authorisation to install a mooring the specifications for the construction of the mooring.